 - Pediatrician: A pediatric doctor is certified to provide primary care services to children from their birth into adulthood.
 However, once a child becomes a legal adult at 18, they can no longer receive care within pediatrics; instead, they must switch to another PCP such as an internist or family physician.
 Depending on the primary care practice, a child who is enrolled in college may be able to see their pediatrician up until the age of 21.
 Pediatric doctors become certified after completing a pediatric residency and becoming board-eligible.

 - Gynecologist: A gynecologist is a PCP that practices specialized care in gynecological medicine after completing a gynecological residency and becoming board-eligible.
-This practice primarily provides specialty care to patients who are women, and often, a patient sees their OB-GYN in addition to their primary care doctor.
+Gynecologists specialize in women’s health, meaning they provide specialty care to patients who are women, and often, a patient sees their OB-GYN in addition to their primary care doctor.
 The American College of Obstetricians and Gynecologists (ACOG) recommends that a girl should begin seeing an OB-GYN between the ages of 13 and 15.

 Note: Primary care physicians are M.D.s (Doctor of Medicine), while others are D.O.s (Doctor of Osteopathic Medicine), Nurse Practitioners, or Physician Assistants.
 Although D.O.s undergo extra training on specialized knowledge of the body’s structural or musculoskeletal system (nerves, muscles, and bones), it is commonly noted that “In modern healthcare, there isn’t much practical difference between a D.O. and an M.D.”
 For more information on the differences between an M.D. and a D.O., visit this resource.
 These providers are commonly known for providing patients with routine check-ups and keeping up to date with preventive care procedures such as shots, vaccine boosters, etc. For a comprehensive list of what check-ups are required based on a patient’s age range and gender, visit this resource.